ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Results and Analysis

 \subsection{Impact of Dataset Size}

 Finally, to understand how scaling data collection affects model performance, we systematically downsampled the training dataset.
-We generated five random splits: 25\% of the original training dataset (10,916 videos), 50\% (20,302 videos), 75\% (30,453 videos), matching the training dataset size of WLASL-2000 (14,055 videos, 32\% of our dataset size), and matching the average number of examples per class for WLASL-2000 (19,103 videos, 47\% of our dataset size).
-For all these splits, we ensured that each sign was represented by at least 4 samples, but otherwise sampled at random.
+We generated three random splits: 25\% (10,924 videos), 50\% (20,077 videos), 75\% (30,116 videos) of the original training dataset.
+We ensured that each sign was represented by at least 4 samples, and smaller splits were subsets of larger splits but otherwise sampled at random.
 We trained an appearance-based I3D model on each of these splits and report results in \autoref{tab:downsample}, and also experimented with a 0-shot model with no training data by testing performance on an I3D model with randomly initialized weights.

-Our results confirm that the scale of our training dataset is critical to performance; as training dataset size decreases, so does accuracy on our test dataset (\autoref{fig:downsample}).
-Interestingly, we observe that when matching the average number of training examples per sign in WLASL-2000 (7 per sign), our model still out-performs previously reported baselines for ISLR (46.59\% vs. 32.48\%), suggesting the scale of training data may not be the only factor in our improved performance.
+Our results confirm that the scale of our training set is critical to performance; as training set size decreases, so does accuracy on our test set.